sulaimanadamu/working-with-S3-bucket/README.md

 Every version of the file has different URL. so they are different files too.

 ### Lets Learn about Lifecycle policies

+Lifecycle policies basically allow aws to perform some task on an S3 such as transitioning the object from one class to another if not accessed often.